PeteZ238/cafe_app_mini_project/README.md

 ## Future Improvements
 *   Look into tail call optimisation and the methods calling into each other.
 While loops (hybrid of current and initial solution) might be a better solution for long term usage of the app.
 *   Change data persistence method from txt files to csv (Pandas dataframes?)
+*   Settings menu to allow customisation of the app (ie switch off action confirmation)
+*   Extend product order update to update individual items rather than wipe products and start from scratch